-MSI has introduced some impressively small PCs over the years, including a gaming-grade Mac Pro rival and a VR-capable backpack rig.
-However, in many ways, the MSI Trident 3 is the company’s sleekest gaming PC yet.
+MSI has manufactured some mind-blowingly small PCs over the years, including a game-ready Mac Pro competitor and a VR-ready system you could carry on your back.
+However, even among all these innovative machines, the MSI Trident 3 remains the most stylish gaming PC MSI has ever made.

 Here is the MSI Trident 3 Arctic configuration sent to TechRadar for review:

 CPU: 3.6GHz Intel Core i7-7700 (quad-core, 8MB cache, up to 4.2GHz)

 Graphics: Nvidia GeForce GTX 1070 (8GB GDDR5); Intel HD Graphics 630

 Motherboard: MSI Proprietary (H110 chipset)